Photos by Walt Middleton Photography

 A national title was also won in 2014, the debut season for Davis in Columbus.
 With gold medal finishes in the first varsity eight and second varsity eight, the Buckeyes became the fourth team in NCAA history to win both events at the national regatta in the same year.
 Ohio State also claimed the fifth Big Ten title in school history as the team posted wins in five grand finals.

 At Stanford, Davis assisted the Cardinal lightweight eight to three consecutive national championships.
 She coached nine student-athletes to Pocock Lightweight All-America honors.

 Davis also coached three lightweight boats with the 2013 U.S. Under-23 National Team.
 The Lightweight Women’s 4x, 2x and 1x all qualified for the 2013 Under-23 World Rowing Championships held in Linz, Austria.

 Davis holds experience as a lightweight rower at both the collegiate and international level.
-At Princeton University, she was a four-year varsity letterwinner, three-year member of the lightweight varsity eight and an Eastern Sprints and IRA Champion.
-Davis served as the team captain during her senior season, garnering All-American honors.
+At Princeton University, she was a four-year varsity letterwinner, three-year member of the lightweight varsity eight and an Eastern Sprints and IRA champion.
+Davis served as the team captain during her senior season, garnering All-America honors.
 After graduation in 2009, Davis competed for the United States National Team at the Under-23 World Rowing Championships in the Lightweight 2x.

 Davis is a native of West Chester, Pa.